reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/UseOfChatGPTInPowerShell_TestData.md

 # Leveraging ChatGPT to Generate Test Data for SharePoint Lists Using PnP PowerShell

 Utilizing ChatGPT to generate test data for various applications is a powerful capability.
 After stumbling upon the sample script
 [Create test users using MS Graph API from list or ask ChatGPT to generate test users](https://pnp.github.io/script-samples/graph-create-test-users-with-chat-gpt/README.html?tabs=graphps) by [Valeras Narbutas](https://github.com/ValerasNarbutas) on creating test users with MS Graph API, I decided to explore using ChatGPT to generate a list of data.
-This script harnesses OpenAI's ChatGPT model to effortlessly generate a list of wellneing activities.
+This script harnesses OpenAI's ChatGPT model to effortlessly generate a list of wellbeing activities.
 My aim was to save this data into a SharePoint list, intending to use it as a datasource in a forthcoming application.

 ![Wellbeing activities saved into SharePoint List](../images/UseOfChatGPTInPowerShell_TestData/TestDataSuccessfullyGenerated.png)